 Read Also: Ringworm in Cats – Infection and Treatment

 Vaccine Against Feline Rabies

 The rabies vaccine is the only method of preventing rabies.
 The first dose is applied at three months of age and then there are annual reinforcements.
-Usually, dogs are vaccinated periodically but not cats, so you should consider if your cat is exposed to areas of risk or if it comes into contact with wild animals.
-If so, the most convenient is vaccination.
+Usually the dogs are vaccinated periodically but not cats, so you should consider if your cat is exposed to areas of risk or if it comes into contact with wild animals.
+If so the most convenient is vaccination.

 Read Also: How Do You Treat Ear Mites in Cats?